 This makes it clear that it must have been impossible for the individual to return to the UK.
 Where there is any element of choice, your application for Settled Status will be refused if you have spent more than 180 days outside the UK.

 We have been recommending that individuals who have found themselves in this situation should apply for a further grant of Pre-Settled Status to ensure that they can achieve a full five years of continuous residence.
 We have recommended that this application is made before 30 June 2021.
 However, a new version of Appendix EU in the Immigration Rules appears to give more flexibility to the timing of a second application.
 A careful reading of the rules suggests that those who had left the UK, but returned before the end of the transition period at the end of December 2020 will be able to apply for an extension of Pre-Settled Status as late as 2024.
 This would apply so long as someone came back before the end of the transition period, and has been continuously resident since then, allowing them to extend their stay in this way.

 Our recommendation remains to apply for Pre-Settled Status as soon as possible if there is a concern that excess absences may affect continuing residence.
 In particular anyone whose absence means they were outside the UK at the end of 2020, should make sure they get back and submit their second application for Pre-Settled status before 30 June 2021.

 Home Office guidance remains that when applying for Settled Status absences of over 12 months will not be acceptable in any case.

 These articles are from the February 2021 issue of Employment and Immigration Law Update, our monthly newsletter for HR professionals.
 To download the latest issue, please visit the newsletter section of our website.
-For further information please contact Clare Hedges or another member of Birketts' Immigration Team.
+For further information please contact a member of Birketts’ Immigration Team.